tamper_side_white_mat_tamping_banner

 Step 3: Apply even pressure

-Now, apply steady, even pressure to the coffee bed.
+Now, apply steady, even pressure to the coffee puck.
 Use your thumb and index finger to feel whether the tamper is flush with the edge of the portafilter.

 Note: The amount of pressure is much less important than tamping level and being consistent.
 An uneven tamp affects the taste of your espresso far more than the amount of force you use.
 So don’t stress too much about exactly how many kilos of pressure you’re applying.